Your first glimpse of the college experience

-The High School Summer Institute Program combines traditional classroom learning with an interactive lab curriculum.
-Experiences may include organized field trips, guest lectures, and hands-on activities for students to gain valuable academic and career experience.
+The High School Summer Institutes combine traditional undergraduate class and lab curriculum with organized field trips, guest lectures, and small group activities in order for students to gain valuable academic and career experience.
 These programs are open to current freshmen, sophomores, and juniors in high school.

 The Sam Fox School of Design and Visual Arts offers two pre-college programs, the Architecture Discovery Program and the Portfolio Plus Program.